fasrc/helmod/doc/INSTALL.md

 # Install lmod

-The fasrcsw system uses [lmod](http://www.tacc.utexas.edu/tacc-projects/lmod).
+The HeLmod system uses [lmod](http://www.tacc.utexas.edu/tacc-projects/lmod).
 <!--
 FASRC uses the [github version](https://github.com/TACC/Lmod) of the source code (we encountered trouble building the version on sourceforge).
 In particular, these instructions are matched to lmod 5.2, commit c00912cda9.